pgaijin66/Linux-commands-you-would-use-as-DevOps-SRE/README.md

 ### `rsync`

-This command is used to transfer a file/directories to a remote location over a remote shell.
-It is fast and provides incremental transfer by only transferring the difference between source and destination.
+This command is used to transfer a file/directories to a  location over a  shell.
+It is fast and provides differential transfer by only transferring the difference between source and destination.

 This is pre-installed tool depending on your Linux distro, but if not it can be easily installed using your distribution package manager `sudo apt install rsync` or `sudo yum install rsync`